artyomtrityak/backbone-package-template/README.md

 It's config for test runner

-`note: when i write that it loads .coffee file i mean conpiled .js file`
+`note: when i write that it loads .coffee file i mean compiled .js file`